Fiesta Filipina just opened at the mall — one of very few spots to get Filipino food in Tucson

 “It would be hard to find a Filipino man or woman who can’t cook,” Ward says.
 “We love to eat and cook and share our cuisine.”

-Fiesta Filipina’s menu is filled with Filipino favorites — lumpia with pork and shrimp in a crispy eggroll-like shell; chicken or pork adobo, flavorful and still on the bone; pancit rice noodles with veggies; beef caldereta, a tomato-based strew with potatoes; halo-halo for dessert with ube-flavored condensed milk, jellies, beans and shaved ice.
+Fiesta Filipina’s menu is filled with Filipino favorites: lumpia with pork and shrimp in a crispy eggroll-like shell; chicken or pork adobo, flavorful and still on the bone; pancit rice noodles with veggies; beef caldereta, a tomato-based stew with potatoes; halo-halo for dessert with ube-flavored condensed milk, jellies, beans and shaved ice.

 Ward’s favorite is dinuguan, a pork blood stew that makes some customers go “eek” when they hear the description, she says.
 Others are excited to try it.
 Ward also loves the pork dish lechon, which is only available on Saturdays.

-In the future, she hopes to serve lechon kawali — crispy pork belly — too, thanks to customers requesting it.
+In the future, she hopes to serve lechon kawali, crispy pork belly, too.
 Same with Ginataang, something Ward says is a soupy dessert or midday snack with coconut milk, jackfruit, yams and sweet potatoes.

 Ward also plans to keep the food truck around, bringing it back to life this spring.